Birth Injury Compensation Calculator – How Much Can I Claim?

 How Long Do I Have To Claim For A Birth Injury?

-If you are eligible to make a medical negligence claim for birth injury compensation, you will only have a limited amount of time to do so.
-Generally, you will have three years to start a medical negligence claim from the date you were unnecessarily harmed or the date of knowledge.
-This is when you first reasonably became aware of the medical negligence.
-This time limit is set out by the Limitation Act 1980.
+If you’re eligible to make a medical negligence claim for birth injury compensation, you will only have a limited amount of time to start your case.
+Generally, you have three years to start a medical negligence claim from the date you were unnecessarily harmed or the date of knowledge.
+The latter refers to the date you realised or were expected to have known that medical negligence occurred.
+These rules for the time limit are set out by the Limitation Act 1980.

-However, there are some exceptions to this time limit.
-For example, if the baby was injured during birth, or the mother was under the age of 18 when they suffered a birth injury, they would be unable to make their own claim until their 18th birthday.
-From this date, they would then have three years to begin legal proceedings.
-Alternatively, while the time limit is paused, a litigation friend could start the claiming procedure on their behalf.
+However, there can be exceptions to this time limit.
+For example, if the baby was injured during birth, or the mother was under the age of 18 when they suffered a birth injury, then they would be unable to make their own claim until their 18th birthday.
+When the injured party turns 18, they would then have three years to begin a claim.
+Alternatively, while the time limit is paused, a litigation friend could start the claiming procedure on the injured person’s behalf.

-Those who lack the mental capacity to begin their own legal proceedings would have the time limit suspended.
-During this suspension period, a litigation friend could claim on their behalf.
-If no claim has been started, and the person regains this required mental capacity, they would have three years to start their own claim from the date of recovery.
+If the injured party lacks the mental capacity to begin their own case, the time limit is instead suspended indefinitely.
+A litigation friend could claim on the injured person’s behalf instead.
+If no claim has been made, however, and the injured person regains their mental capacity, they would have three years to start their own case from the date they recovered this capacity.

 Birth Injuries Suffered By The Mother